SungJooLee/sungjoolee.github.io/_pages/about.md

 Hello!
 I am a **Ph.D. student** advised by Prof. Maria Diuk-Wasser (<a href="https://ecoepidemiologylab.e3b.columbia.edu" target="_blank">Eco-epidemiology lab</a>) in the Department of Ecology, Evolution, and Environmental Biology (E3B) at Columbia University.

+I am a researcher exploring the intersection of wildlife ecology, pathogen dynamics, and decision-making in conservation & disease control.
-My research focuses on how anthropogenic disturbances influence **animal movement** and the cascading effects on **zoonotic pathogen transmission dynamics and hazard formation**.
+Currenty at Columbia University, my research focuses on how anthropogenic disturbances influence **animal movement** and the cascading effects on **zoonotic pathogen transmission dynamics and hazard formation**.
 Utilizing this knowledge, I aim to support **structured decision-making** process to identify optimal or cost-effective strategies for hazard control.

 Please stay tuned for my research updates! 💡 <br><br>